-- severely food insecure (prevalence 8%) (End Hunger UK 2018; Bates et al. 2017).
-The UK food bank - 2 charity, the Trussell Trust, over a year in 2017/18, distributed 1,332,952 three-day emergency food - 3 parcels to people referred to the charity as being in food crisis.
-Furthermore, a 2003 study in the UK - 4 (Schenker 2003) estimated that 40% of adults, and 15% of children, admitted to hospitals were - 5 malnourished, and that 70% of undernourishment in the UK was unreported. - 6 In total, more than half the world's population are underweight or overweight (NCD-RisC 2017a), so - 7 their diets do not provide the conditions for 'an active and healthy life'.
-This will be more - 8 compromised under the impacts of climate change by changing the availability, access, utilisation, - 9 and stability of diets of sufficient nutritional quality as shown in Table 5.2 and discussed in detail - 10 below (see Section 5.2).
+4 (Schenker 2003) estimated that 40% of adults, and 15% of children, admitted to hospitals were

+5 malnourished, and that 70% of undernourishment in the UK was unreported.

+In total, more than half the world's population are underweight or overweight (NCD-RisC 2017a), so their diets do not provide the conditions for 'an active and healthy life'.
+This will be more compromised under the impacts of climate change by changing the availability, access, utilisation, and stability of diets of sufficient nutritional quality as shown in Table 5.2 and discussed in detail below (see Section 5.2).

-5.1.3 Climate change, gender, and equity
+12 5.1.3 Climate change, gender, and equity

-- 13 Throughout, the chapter considers many dimensions of gender and equity in regard to climate change - and the food system (Box 5.1).
-Climate change impacts differ among diverse social groups depending - on factors such as age, ethnicity, ability/disability, sexual orientation, gender, wealth, and class (high - 16 confidence) (Vincent and Cull 2014; Kaijser and Kronsell 2014).
-Poverty, along with socio-economic - and political marginalisation, cumulatively put women, children and the elderly in a disadvantaged - position in coping with the adverse impacts of the changing climate (UNDP 2013; Skoufias et al. - 19 2011).
-The contextual vulnerability of women is higher due to their differentiated relative power, - 20 roles, and responsibilities at the household and community levels (Bryan and Behrman 2013; Nelson - et al. 2002).
-They often have a higher reliance on subsistence agriculture, which will be severely - impacted by climate change (Aipira et al. 2017). - 23 Through impacts on food prices (section 5.2.3.1) poor people's food security is particularly - threatened.
-Decreased yields can impact nutrient intake of the poor by decreasing supplies of highly - 25 nutritious crops and by promoting adaptive behaviours that may substitute crops that are resilient but - less nutritious (Thompson et al. 2012; Lobell and Burke 2010).
-In Guatemala, food prices and poverty - have been correlated with lower micronutrient intakes (Iannotti et al. 2012).
-In the developed world, - 28 poverty is more typically associated with calorically-dense but nutrient-poor diets, obesity, - 29 overweight, and other related diseases (Darmon and Drewnowski 2015). - 30 Rural areas are especially affected by climate change (Dasgupta et al. 2014), through impacts on - 31 agriculture-related livelihoods and rural income (Mendelsohn et al. 2007) and through impacts on - 32 employment.
-Jessoe et al. (2018) using a 28-year panel on individual employment in rural Mexico, - found that years with a high occurrence of heat lead to a reduction in local employment by up to 1.4% - with a medium emissions scenario, particularly for wage work and non-farm labour, with impacts on - 35 food access.
-Without employment opportunities in areas where extreme poverty is prevalent, people - may be forced to migrate, exacerbating potential for ensuing conflicts (FAO 2018a). - 37 Finally, climate change can affect human health in other ways that interact with food utilisation.
-In - many parts of the world where agriculture relies still on manual labour, projections are that heat stress - 39 will reduce the hours people can work, and increase their risk (Dunne et al. 2013).
-For example, - 40 Takakura et al (2017) estimates that under RCP8.5, the global economic loss from people working - shorter hours to mitigate heat loss may be 2.4-4% of GDP.
-Furthermore, as discussed by (Watts et al. - 42 2018); people's nutritional status interacts with other stressors and affects their susceptibility to ill - 43 health (the "utilisation pillar" of food security): so food-insecure people are more likely to be - adversely affected by extreme heat, for example. - In the case of food price hikes, those more vulnerable are more affected (Uraguchi 2010), especially - in urban areas (Ruel et al. 2010), where livelihood impacts are particularly severe for the individuals
+13 Throughout, the chapter considers many dimensions of gender and equity in regard to climate change 14 and the food system (Box 5.1).
+Climate change impacts differ among diverse social groups depending 15 on factors such as age, ethnicity, ability/disability, sexual orientation, gender, wealth, and class (high 16 confidence) (Vincent and Cull 2014; Kaijser and Kronsell 2014).
+Poverty, along with socio-economic 17 and political marginalisation, cumulatively put women, children and the elderly in a disadvantaged 18 position in coping with the adverse impacts of the changing climate (UNDP 2013; Skoufias et al. 19 2011).
+The contextual vulnerability of women is higher due to their differentiated relative power, 20 roles, and responsibilities at the household and community levels (Bryan and Behrman 2013; Nelson 21 et al. 2002).
+They often have a higher reliance on subsistence agriculture, which will be severely 22 impacted by climate change (Aipira et al. 2017).

+Through impacts on food prices (section 5.2.3.1) poor people's food security is particularly threatened.
+Decreased yields can impact nutrient intake of the poor by decreasing supplies of highly nutritious crops and by promoting adaptive behaviours that may substitute crops that are resilient but less nutritious (Thompson et al. 2012; Lobell and Burke 2010).
+In Guatemala, food prices and poverty have been correlated with lower micronutrient intakes (Iannotti et al. 2012).
+In the developed world, poverty is more typically associated with calorically-dense but nutrient-poor diets, obesity, overweight, and other related diseases (Darmon and Drewnowski 2015).

+Rural areas are especially affected by climate change (Dasgupta et al. 2014), through impacts on agriculture-related livelihoods and rural income (Mendelsohn et al. 2007) and through impacts on employment.
+Jessoe et al. (2018) using a 28-year panel on individual employment in rural Mexico, found that years with a high occurrence of heat lead to a reduction in local employment by up to 1.4% with a medium emissions scenario, particularly for wage work and non-farm labour, with impacts on food access.
+Without employment opportunities in areas where extreme poverty is prevalent, people may be forced to migrate avagemential for anguing conflicts (EAO 2018c)

+36 may be forced to migrate, exacerbating potential for ensuing conflicts (FAO 2018a).